Is there air conditioning?

 Career Services can help you explore and consider various post-graduate options, including graduate school, employment, and Gap Year programs and adventures like the Peace Corps.
 Upcoming career & grad school fairs, on-campus interviews, information sessions, and other events can be found on the Career Services website.
 Individual advising appointments are available to assist you with your search and offer additional ways to strengthen your preparation, including services such as resume and cover letter/personal statement review and mock interviews.
 Start exploring your options now by visiting the Career Services website, stopping by during our daily drop-in hours on Monday through Friday from 1-3 p.m. at HWCC 324, or calling x3152 or emailing firstname.lastname@example.org to schedule an appointment.

 No, students can purchase a used computer or bring one from home.
-Refer to the What is the Recommended University Computer Configuration FAQ entry for additional information.
+For more information, go to the Information Services Self-Help Site.

 For laptop and desktop computers: